tonqa/JustType/README.md

                                          initWithFrame:CGRectZero];
         textView.highlightView = myOwnHighlightView;

+* Instead you can also simply adapt the color used for the default highlighting view displaying underdashes below the selected word.
+As the default it uses the window tintColor (only on textViews):

+        UIView *highlightView = self.justTypeTextView.highlightView;
+        [(JTDashedBorderedView *)highlightView setStrokeColor:[UIColor blackColor]];

 * To adapt the style of textFields instead there are two textColor properties, of which the unhighlightedColor is black for default and the highlightedColor is gray by default (only textFields):

         textField.backgroundColor = [UIColor blackColor];